Objects deep dive

 Sprites are imported from aseprite files.
 Aseprite is an excellent pixel sprite editor that can be acquired for around $20 or compiled yourself for free.
 It also provides features around adding tags for grouping sprites to form animations and dictating how an animation is performed.
 The aseprite documentation contains detail on tags.
 This makes it very useful for creating art for use by agb.

-You can import 15 colour sprites using the include_aseprite
+You can import 15 colour sprites using the include_aseprite macro.

-In a single invocation of include_aseprite
+In a single invocation of include_aseprite the palettes are all optimised together.

 For example, you might use the following to import some sprites.

-#![allow(unused)] fn main() { agb::include_aseprite!(mod sprites, "sprites.aseprite", "other_sprites.aseprite"); }
+agb::include_aseprite!(mod sprites, "sprites.aseprite", "other_sprites.aseprite");

-s corresponding to every tag in the provided aseprite files as an agb Tag
+This will create a module called sprites that contains statics corresponding to every tag in the provided aseprite files as an agb Tag.

-You can also import 255 colour sprites using the include_aseprite_256
+You can also import 255 colour sprites using the include_aseprite_256 macro, which has the same syntax as include_aseprite!().

 You have 15 colour and 255 colours because the 0th index of the palette is always fully transparent.